A.J. Green Player Prop Bets for NFL Week 17 | Arizona vs. Dallas 1/2/2022

 Recent Performances

-- In last week's outing against the Colts, Green was targeted three times, totaling 33 yards on one reception (averaging 33 yards per grab).
+- Against the Colts last week, Green was targeted three times and racked up 33 yards on one reception.

+- Green has tacked on 12 grabs for 199 yards in his last three games.
+He was targeted 21 times and averaged 66.3 receiving yards per game.

 Green's Arizona Teammates